pinkslugcircuits/verbose-goggles/README.md

 ## Environment setup
 This repository is based of Hyperledger fabric network tools.
 It requires the environment to be setup in a way specified in the Hyperledger fabric manual.
 The `envsetup.sh` tool will set up the environment on a Ubuntu 24.04 LTS system (VM or physical machine).
 Other Ubuntu versions may be supported but have not been tested.

 The environment is setup by running the `./envsetup.sh setup` command.
-If you want to quickly check your environment with running the full setup you can run the `./envsetup.sh verify-all` command.
+If you want to quickly check your environment to check if it can support the full setup you can run the `./envsetup.sh verify-all` command.

 Once the environment is setup you can then run the prototype network.

 ## Running the prototype network

+The code repository needs to run from within the hyperledger `fabric-sample` folder.
+The repository folder should be cloned to the first level of the `fabric-sample` folder.

+Open a terminal session withing the repository folder.
+In the terminal session type `./network.sh up createChannel` command and the peer servers for all the organization will be created and run.
+The genesis blocks and  channels allowing the peers to talk to each other will also be created and the peers enrolled in the channels.

+To bring the network back down and remove the created files run the `./network.sh down` command and all the containers will stop running and all the containers, images and volumes will be deleted along with the databases.

 ## System Architecture